-The Original Series E Bonds have been admitted to the official list of the Irish Stock Exchange ("Official List") and to trading on its regulated market ("Main Securities Market").
-Application has also been made for the Further Series E Bonds to be admitted to the Official List and to trading on the Main Securities Market.
+Application has been made for the Series E Bonds to be admitted to the official list of the Irish Stock Exchange ("Official List") and to trading on its regulated market ("Main Securities Market").
 However, there is a risk that no liquid secondary market for the Series E Bonds will develop or, if it does develop, that it will not continue.
 The fact that the Series E Bonds are listed does not necessarily lead to greater liquidity as compared to unlisted Series E Bonds.
 In an illiquid market, an investor is subject to the risk that it will not be able to sell its Series E Bonds at any time at fair market prices.
 The possibility to sell the Series E Bonds might additionally be restricted for country specific reasons.